syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Associations.md

   Agriculture           0.35        1.00       -0.69     -0.64     0.40
 {% endhighlight %}

 ####Missing from this printout are probability values.
-R does not have a built-in function to get pvalues—or even asterisks indicating statistical significance—for a correlation matrix.
+R does not have a built-in function to get pvalues or even asterisks indicating statistical significance for a correlation matrix.
 Instead, you can test each correlation separately with cor.test().
 This function gives the correlation value, a hypothesis test, and a confidence interval for the correlation.
 {% highlight r %}
 # INFERENTIAL TEST FOR SINGLE CORRELATION cor.test(swiss$Fertility, swiss$Education)